paquettm/420-302-VA_A23/LAB_Python_and MQTT.md

 6. How could these MQTT communication techniques be applied in real-world IoT projects?

 Ensure you document your observations and any issues encountered during this laboratory exercise in your report.

+**Challenge**
+In our [previous lab](Controlling_LEDs_w_RPi_and_Python.md), we lit up led lights to accommodate a countup to 59.

+1- Modify the publisher program to send random numbers from 0 to 63.

+2- Modify the subscriber program to output the random number to the led lights as in the previous lab.

+Hint: you may have to convert datatypes with the int() function to get this program working.